Looking to gain some experience before law school? Keep reading for our list of the best pre-law jobs.

 Ski instructors can also chase slopes in countries like Canada, France, Austria, Italy, Japan, and Switzerland.
 Before buckling down to study during law school, why not spend your pre-law years working and traveling abroad?

-Ski instructors in the USA usually earn about $51,929 a year on average.
+Ski instructors in the USA usually earn $20 per hour.
 This can change depending on the ski resort, where it is, and how experienced they are.

 Here’s what ski instructors typically do: